-One day, a guy shows up at the door asking for a band-aid and I look at the arm and said, “You got tendons showing you need a complex 3-layer closure,” I never travel without some sort of medic bag, so I sutured him up, gave a shot of penicillin and followed up on him the following week.
-Dr. Stretanski realized there was a need for an actual Put-in-Bay Doctor on the island and developed Put-in-Bay Concierge Medical.
+One day, a guy showed up at the door asking for a band-aid, and I looked at the arm and said, “You got tendons showing you need a complex 3-layer closure,” I never travel without some medic bag, so I sutured him up, gave a shot of penicillin and followed up on him the following week.
+Dr. Stretanski realized a need for an actual Put-in-Bay Doctor on the island and developed Put-in-Bay Concierge Medical.

-One of his 5 board certiﬁcations is Anti-aging and Regenerative Medicine and he performs cosmetic procedures such as Botox and facial ﬁllers like Juvederm and Restylane.
-He is a Full Professor of Rehabilitation Medicine, has authored multiple peer-reviewed articles from Spine and Pain, Animal Therapy in Addiction Treatment, to Sports Medicine Injuries in Classical Ballet.
+One of his five board certiﬁcations is Anti-aging and Regenerative Medicine, and he performs cosmetic procedures such as Botox and facial ﬁllers like Juvederm and Restylane.
+He is a Full Professor of Rehabilitation Medicine and has authored multiple peer-reviewed articles from Spine and Pain, Animal Therapy in Addiction Treatment, to Sports Medicine Injuries in Classical Ballet.

 After a high school swim meet, Dr. Streams pulled a girl from the water who had been drowning and began to perform rescue breaths.
 The incident sparked Dr. Stretanski’s interest in the medical ﬁeld.
-During Dr. Stretanski’s ﬁrst year of medical school, he was involved in a car accident, where he was classiﬁed as a level one trauma, and airlifted to the University of Pennsylvania.
+During Dr. Stretanski’s ﬁrst year of medical school, he was involved in a car accident, where he was classiﬁed as a level one trauma and airlifted to the University of Pennsylvania.
 As a result, he broke his leg and had other minor injuries.

-To contact Put-in-Bay Doctor Stretanski one can call his ofﬁce at 419-522-1100 or his cell is always on at 614-975-1003.
+To contact Put-in-Bay Doctor Stretanski, call his ofﬁce at 419-522-1100, or his cell is always on at 614-975-1003.